 The quality of mobile design can be measured simply.
 When the process of usage is so smooth and effortless that people don’t even think about it, it is the sign of the professional design work.
 On the other hand, if there are some problems in the interaction system, users will definitely notice them and won’t be pleased about it.

 Mobile apps are expected to be clear and easy to operate so that they could be effectively used anytime and anyplace.
-Designers’ task is to create an intuitive interface which will guide users within the app helping them operate its functionality without problems.
-In this article, we describe the essential aspects of the effective mobile interaction system along with the tips helping designers to create intuitive design.
+Designers’ task is to create an intuitive interface that will guide users within the app helping them operate its functionality without problems.
+In this article, we describe the essential aspects of the effective mobile interaction system along with the tips helping designers to create an intuitive design.

 Every designer strives at creating a unique product with original interactions and navigation systems.
 Such an approach allows standing out a crowd and being noticeable on the market.
 However, creating absolutely new environment designers have to think how users will adjust to it.

 If the interaction system of a mobile application has no logic and sequence or it doesn’t respond to the needs of the target audience, it may be frustrating and annoying.
 That condition is critical for UX, so people will simply give up on trying to decipher an app and quit it.

 To avoid this kind of outcome, designers need to care about the learnability of the interactive elements.
 Learnability stands for how easy tasks can be attained during the first usage and how quickly users learn from the previous experience.
 To increase learnability, designers need to keep it simple and clear helping quickly adjust to it.
 Also, the system should be consistent and logical so that users could identify the repeating patterns and use a mobile app intuitively.

 Consider Multiple Holds